Aiman-Ra/Setting-Up-SOAR-SIEM/README.md

 Now we need to add an agent to start collecting telemetry.
 In the Wazuh dashboard click on "Add agent" and follow the prompts.
 Be sure to set your Wazuh public IP address as the server IP address.
 <br/>
 > [!TIP]
-> It's easier to set-up Wazuh's _Active Response_ in Linux systems
+> You'll need to run the terminal with admin privileges when adding the agent